 (d) Data Reporting Requirements.
 In addition to reporting the information required in 40 CFR §98.3(c), the following entities must also report the information identified below:

-(1) California position holders must report the annual quantity in barrels, as reported by the terminal operator, of each Blendstock, Distillate Fuel Oil, or biomass-derived fuel listed in Table 2-5 of this section, that is delivered across the rack in California, except for fuel for which a final destination outside California, where use in exclusively aviation or marine applications can be demonstrated, or for fossil transportation fuels that can be demonstrated to have been previously delivered by a position holder or refiner out of an upstream California terminal or refinery rack prior to delivery out of a second terminal rack.
-Denatured fuel ethanol will be reported with the entire volume as 100 percent ethanol only.
-The volume of denaturant is assumed to be zero and is not required to be reported.
+(1) California position holders must report the annual quantity in barrels, as reported by the terminal operator, of each Blendstock, Distillate Fuel Oil, or biomass-derived fuel listed in Table 2-5 of this section, that is delivered across the rack in California, except for fuel for which a final destination outside California or use in exclusively aviation or marine applications can be demonstrated, or for transportation fuels that can be demonstrated to have been previously delivered by a position holder or refiner out of an upstream California terminal or refinery rack prior to delivery out of a second terminal rack.
+Fuel ethanol is assumed to be a blend of pure ethanol and denaturant volumes.
+The denaturant must be reported as fossil RBOB of an appropriate seasonal blend and grade or, if the denaturant can be demonstrated to be biomass-derived, the supplier may elect to report it as biomass-derived RBOB of an appropriate seasonal blend and grade.
+The quantity of denaturant reported must be based on a measured value, if it is known and can be demonstrated, or calculated as 2 percent of the total fuel ethanol volume.
+The remaining fuel ethanol volume that is not reported as denaturant must be reported as pure ethanol.
+Transportation fuel supplied as E85 is assumed to be a blend of RBOB and pure ethanol.
+The hydrocarbon content in E85 must be reported as fossil RBOB of an appropriate seasonal blend and grade, or, if the hydrocarbon content can be demonstrated to be biomass-derived, the supplier may elect to report it as biomass-derived RBOB of an appropriate seasonal blend and grade, and the remaining E85 volume must be reported as pure ethanol.

-(2) California position holders that are also terminal operators and refiners must report the annual quantity in barrels delivered across the rack of each Blendstock, Distillate Fuel Oil, or biomass-derived fuel listed in Table 2-4 of this section, except for fuel for which a final destination outside California, where a use in exclusively aviation or marine applications can be demonstrated, or for fossil transportation fuels that can be demonstrated to have been previously delivered by a position holder or refiner out of an upstream California terminal or refinery rack prior to delivery out of a second terminal rack.
-Denatured fuel ethanol will be reported with the entire volume as 100 percent ethanol only.
-The volume of denaturant is assumed to be zero and is not required to be reported.
-If there is only a single position holder at the terminal, and only diesel or biodiesel is being dispensed at the rack then the position holder must report the annual quantity of fuel using a meter meeting the requirements of section 95103(k) or billing invoices from the entity delivering fuel to the terminal.
+(2) California position holders that are also terminal operators and refiners must report the annual quantity in barrels delivered across the rack of each Blendstock, Distillate Fuel Oil, or biomass-derived fuel listed in Table 2-5 of this section, except for fuel for which a final destination outside California or use in exclusively aviation or marine applications can be demonstrated, or for transportation fuels that can be demonstrated to have been previously delivered by a position holder or refiner out of an upstream California terminal or refinery rack prior to delivery out of a second terminal rack.
+Fuel ethanol is assumed to be a blend of pure ethanol and denaturant volumes.
+The denaturant must be reported as fossil RBOB of an appropriate seasonal blend and grade or, if the denaturant can be demonstrated to be biomass-derived, the supplier may elect to report it as biomass-derived RBOB of an appropriate seasonal blend and grade.
+The quantity of denaturant reported must be based on a measured value, if it is known and can be demonstrated, or it must be calculated as 2 percent of the total fuel ethanol volume.
+The remaining fuel ethanol volume that is not reported as denaturant must be reported as pure ethanol.
+Transportation fuel supplied as E85 is assumed to be a blend of RBOB and pure ethanol.
+The hydrocarbon content in E85 must be reported as fossil RBOB of an appropriate seasonal blend and grade, or, if the hydrocarbon content can be demonstrated to be biomass-derived, the supplier may elect to report it as biomass-derived RBOB of an appropriate seasonal blend and grade, and the remaining E85 volume must be reported as pure ethanol.